SRI-AJAY-007/GhostKeys/README.md

 ---

-Feel free to adjust the **project name** and any other specifics (e.g., the script name) as per your actual project.
-Let me know if you want me to help customize it more!
+You can replace `"your-username"` with your actual GitHub username.
+This README now reflects the project name **GhostKeys**.
+Let me know if you'd like to make more changes or add additional details! 😊